-Telesto's preliminary review of current claim ownership at Pine Grove using the U.S. Bureau of Land Management's (BLM) LR-2000 online database system indicates that, as of the date of this report, all of the claims listed herein are valid and in good standing in regards to federal claim maintenance fee requirements.
-A summary report from LR-2000 is included as Appendix B. A search of Lyon County, Nevada records was not performed.
+Telesto's preliminary review of current claim ownership at Pine Grove using the U.S. Bureau of Land Management's (BLM) LR-2000 online database system indicates that, as of the effective date of this report, all of the claims listed herein are valid and in good standing in regards to federal claim maintenance fee requirements.
+A search of Lyon County, Nevada records was not performed.
 See Section 4.2 for a more detailed discussion of mineral rights and ownership.

-Note Figure 4.2 is adapted from Figure 4-3 in Tetra Tech (2011).
+Note: Figure 4.2 is adapted from Figure 4-3 in Tetra Tech (2011).